Highlights from the Ratings and Financial Report for Meta Materials Inc. (MMAT)

-Meta Materials Inc. (NASDAQ:MMAT) went up by 1.67% from its latest closing price compared to the recent 1-year high of $6.55.
-The company’s stock price has collected 10.15% of gains in the last five trading sessions.
+Meta Materials Inc. (NASDAQ:MMAT) went down by -5.26% from its latest closing price compared to the recent 1-year high of $6.55.
+The company’s stock price has collected -2.91% of loss in the last five trading sessions.
 Barron’s reported on 10/29/21 that The Wrong Meta Stock Surged After Facebook’s Name Change.
 Just Don’t Call It a Mistake.

 Is It Worth Investing in Meta Materials Inc. (NASDAQ :MMAT) Right Now?